codergab/PWACheatSheet/readme.md

 ## Step Two
 * Create a new file in the root folder and name it sw.js
 * Copy & Paste the code snippet in the file
-* Remember to replace the source files with your own paths
+* Remember to replace the source files with your own paths in the commented section

 ```javascript
 self.addEventListener('fetch', function(event) {